This week at Holy Trinity: Tuesday, 7:30 p.m. Vestry; Saturday, 5:30 p.m., Evening Prayer and Conversation on the Conference Line.

 A $5 shopping pass from the department-store chain entitled shoppers to a 25 pct. discount that benefited area nonprofits including Holy Trinity,

 Thanks to Charlotte Sink and Karen Sobota for all their efforts, including the day spent at Boscov's to sell passes.
+Charlotte has shopping passes for this year's event Oct.
+22.

 Please don't forget to keep up with your pledge.
 Bills still need to be paid.
 You can give electronically.
 Use the holiday season to help us meet our financial obligations and help us grow.